galvin96/vihu96/index.md

 ### Bonus

 1. Experienced in Frontend Development with many frameworks (Material UI, Ant Design, TailwindCSS)

-2. Experienced in working with Git, Github, Gitlab, CI/CD, Jenkins.
+2. Experienced in working with Git, Github, Gitlab, CI/CD, Jenkins, Vercel.
 3. Working closely with designers, use semantic mark-up language like HTML/CSS to turn static Figma/UX Pin/Photoshop designs into browser-based web and application pages
 4. Experienced in agile development methodologies using best practice tools such as Jira, Confluence and Redmine.

 ## SOFT SKILL

-* Leadership
+`Leadership`

 President of Vietnamese Students’ Association of The University of Information Technology-VNU.